iispace/Arduino_Learning_Tutorials/TFT_LCD_ST7735S_MAR1441/README.md

 |A0 or ${Any Digital Pin}^{(2)}$|LED|LED

 <br>
-${RESET pin}^{(1)}$: If any other module(like ADS1115) you connected to Arduino UNO is using I2C then you cannot use A4 for the reset line on the display because A4 is used for I2C.
-In this case, you can connect reset line on the display to RESET pin on the Arduino UNO and define RST as 0(zero) in your program (i.e., #define RST 0).
+(1): If any other module(like ADS1115) you connected to Arduino UNO is using I2C then you cannot use A4 for the reset line on the display because A4 is used for I2C.
+In this case, you can connect reset line on the display to RESET pin on the Arduino UNO and define RST as 0(zero) in your program (i.e., #define RST 0).<br>
+(2): if you do not need to control backlight (the white LED), you can connect LED pin on the display to any digital output pin on the Arduino UNO (ex: D2) and send HIGH signal to that digital pin in setup() function. (i.e., pinMode(2, OUTPUT); digitalWrite(2, HIGH);)